 No Impact.
 There are no schools located within a one-quarter mile radius of the project site.
-Two Bunch Palms Elementary School is located approximately one mile southeast of the project site.
+Two Bunch Palms Elementary School is located approximately 0.75 mile east of the project site.
 No impacts related to hazardous emissions or the handling of hazardous emissions or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school is expected and no mitigation measures are required.